Nepal Food Guide

 Raksi

-Traditional Nepali distilled liquor made from fermented grains or fruits.
-Clear, strong spirit (30-40% alcohol).
-Homemade versions vary in strength and flavor.
-Essential part of Nepali social gatherings and celebrations.
+A Nepali distilled liquor made from fermented grain or fruit.
+The clear spirit runs strong at 30-40% alcohol, and homemade batches vary a lot in both strength and flavor.
+It shows up at most social gatherings and celebrations.

 Tongba

-Traditional millet-based alcoholic hot beverage from eastern Nepal (Limbu and Rai communities).
-Fermented millet placed in wooden or bamboo vessel, hot water added, and drunk through bamboo straw.
-Warming drink perfect for cold mountain weather.
+A hot, millet-based alcoholic drink from eastern Nepal, tied to the Limbu and Rai communities.
+Fermented millet goes into a wooden or bamboo vessel, hot water is poured over it, and you sip through a bamboo straw.
+It is a warming drink built for cold mountain weather.

 Soft Beverages